hendersontrent/r-club-intro-bayes/r-club-intro-to-bayes.md

 ========================================================
 class: small-code

-And here is the coefficient.
+And here is the slope coefficient, which is much more interesting.

 <img src="r-club-intro-to-bayes-figure/unnamed-chunk-15-1.png" title="plot of chunk unnamed-chunk-15" alt="plot of chunk unnamed-chunk-15" width="850px" height="450px" />